FumoFridayOfficial/TouhouMugenKai/README.md

 ## What is Touhou Mugen-kai
 Touhou Mugen-kai is a Python-based GUI launcher designed to provide easy access to a wide range of Touhou games and fan games.
 It aims to create a unified platform for Touhou enthusiasts to manage their game library, launch games, and explore the rich world of Touhou fan games.

+## Contributions Welcome!

+Touhou Mugenkai is an open-source project, and we welcome contributions from the community.
+Whether you're a seasoned developer, a fan of Touhou, or simply excited about the project, we'd love to have your help!

+**How to Contribute:**

+- Found a bug?
+Have an idea for an awesome feature?
+Don't hesitate to [open an issue](https://github.com/FumoFridayOfficial/TouhouMugenKai/issues) and let us know.
+- Interested in adding new functionality or fixing existing code?
+Fork the repository, make your changes, and submit a pull request.
+- Want to improve documentation, write tutorials, or provide translations?
+Your contributions are highly appreciated.
+- Spread the word!
+Share Touhou Mugenkai with fellow Touhou fans and developers who might be interested in contributing.

+No contribution is too small.
+Every line of code, idea, or feedback can make a difference.

+Thank you for your support!

 ## Features
 - Launcher for all Touhou related games and fan games
 - Library system to create, edit, and remove game libraries